opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

     nfvbench --rate 10kpps --service-chain-count 2 -fs 64 -fs IMIX -fs 1518 --unidir

-This command will run NFVbench with two streams with unidirectional flow for three packet sizes 64B, IMIX, and 1518B.
+This command will run NFVbench with a unidirectional flow for three packet sizes 64B, IMIX, and 1518B.

 Used parameters: